CAAP-Information-System/dgca-laravel/README.md

-# DGCA Official Website for the Upcoming Conferece
+# DGCA Official Website for the Upcoming Conference